Typical AdWords Mistakes: Campaign Settings12 min read

-If we have negative ROI or all keywords have the same CPAs, I go for option #2.
+If we have a negative ROI or all keywords have the same CPAs, I go for option #2.

 If we have a mix-match of ROI, I go for option #3.

 I never ever leave my campaign limited by budget.
 Let me explain why.
-If you reduce your CPC from $2 to $1 and still reach your budget every day you will have doubled the amount of clicks you receive every day.
+If you reduce your CPC from $2 to $1 and still reach your budget every day you will have doubled the number of clicks you receive every day.
 You might be converting differently, but it won’t be much and you will, without a doubt, get more out of getting double the clicks unless the clicks are now coming from other keywords (which they shouldn’t).

 Granted you spend the same amount of money, a 1% CTR of 60,000 impressions is better than a 4% CTR of 10,000 impressions (the expected CTR per ad position is relative so you shouldn’t have QS problems).

 Don’t ignore this challenge.
-I have turned huge campaigns around by simply applying best practices when it comes to budget, bidding and the accelerated delivery method.
+I have turned huge campaigns around by simply applying best practices when it comes to budget, bidding, and the accelerated delivery method.

 7. Not Using Ad Scheduling

 Setting the appropriate ad scheduling can take your campaign to the next level.
-Within the campaign settings tab, there are certain things you can do to make a campaign-wide impact on your ROI, and ad scheduling is one these things.
+Within the campaign settings tab, there are certain things you can do to make a campaign-wide impact on your ROI, and ad scheduling is one of these things.

 My colleague Ana Morales wrote an excellent article on the subject of ad scheduling; so will not go too much into detail.

 - Schedule your ads to show when you’re present in the business